Yolwoocle/win-screen-godot/README.md

 A small win-screen like effect in Godot.
 Written for Godot 4.6.1.

 Just a word of warning, the code is not pretty as I did not aim to make it extendible or well-written.
 This repo is mainly there to share for learning purposes.
+If you wish to use this in a project, I recommend adapting it to your project's needs.

 **Showcase:**